 Red Velvet Cupcakes with Orange Buttercream

-With the help of pureed roasted beets, these electric magenta cupcakes got their not from food coloring and adds a subtle flavor that your kids would enjoy.
-Don’t use the canned or packaged beets as your cupcake’s color will look dull.
+With the help of pureed roasted beets, these electric magenta cupcakes got there not from food coloring and add a subtle flavor that your kids would enjoy.
+Don't use the canned or packaged beets as your cupcake's color will look dull.